-Computing degrees will continue to have a future but it is less clear as to whether they are really necessary.
+Computing degrees may continue to have a future but it is less clear as to whether they are really necessary.
 What is their purpose?
 Is it to provide employment of academic computer scientists and to feed into PhD programmes (thus enabling us to clone ourselves)?
 Or should these degrees try to provide a more industrial focus?
+Increasingly, application domains in the scineces, engineering and the humanities are generating their own software experts, people who understand the domain and can build reliable code as well as our own students can We, meanwhile, focus on obscure abstractions and notations, unwieldy design methodologies and research into irrelevant branches of the field while industry is marching on without us.
+Perhaps, in the not too distant future, there will be no Computer Science departments, just a few people in mathematics departments studying abstract notations and lots of people learning computing and practical software development in engineering, chemistry, biology, medicine and arts departments.

-The successful departments will try to address both issues with an increasing emphasis on specific application domains and on more practical project exercises.
-The basic theory (Turing etc.) will still be part of our foundations but the current generation of formal methods and software engineering techniques will need to reinvent themselves into something that actually addresses the challenges of complex system design and construction and can be defended in a scientific way.
+The successful computer science departments that do survive will try to address these issues with an increasing emphasis on specific application domains and on more practical project exercise involving real clients.
+They will get involved with building intelligent applications to support the analysis of digital objects - text, images, sound, etc. of interest to science, arts, engineering, business and others in collaboration with the domain experts and not in some isolated ivory tower that is today's typical computer science department!
+The basic theory (Turing etc.) will still be part of our foundations but the current generation of formal methods and software engineering techniques will need to re-invent themselves into something that actually addresses the challenges of complex system design and construction and can be defended in a scientific way.
 What is really needed is a software engineering science.
 The stirrings are there but it won't happen overnight, [9].